Yuting-H/Stock-Trading-Sim/README.md

 ## Running the server

-1. Navigate to project root directory
+1. Navigate to the project root directory

 2. Run `npm install` to install dependencies

-3. Naviagate to `./server` and run `npm run dev`
+3. run `npm run dev`

 4. In your browser, go to `localhost:3000/`